 This is what it's all about – diving.
 You develop basic skills by scuba diving in a pool or body of water with pool-like conditions.
 You learn everything from setting up your scuba gear to how to easily get water out of your mask without surfacing.
 You'll also practice emergency skills, like sharing air, clearning your regulator and hand signals.
 Plus, you play some games, make new friends and have a great time.
 There are five confined water dives, with each building upon the previous.
 Over the course of these five dives, you attain the skills you need to dive in open water.

 After you have mastered the skills in confined water, you continue to open water!
 During these 4 open water dives you will demonstrate what you have learned to your Atlantis Aquatics instructor.
 This is where you fully experience the underwater adventure.
-Most open water dives take place locally at Dutch Springs.
+Most open water dives take place locally at The Lake.
 You may opt to do your open water dives while on vacation, either with Atlantis Aquatics or on your own.

 It's possible to complete your confined and open water dives in as few as three to four days by completing the classroom portion online via PADI eLearning offered by Atlantis Aquatics.